-Now, four years later, Skookum Floors has grown to become one of the premier decorative concrete flooring companies in the Pacific Northwest.
-Their portfolio includes such high profile projects as the Vancouver International Airport Domestic Terminal and Coast Mountain Sports, a thriving chain of retail outlets.
-Initially Skookum Floors established a solid reputation in the industry while working on smaller 1,000-7,000 square foot jobs and now focuses his efforts on larger 30-50,000 square foot commercial jobs.
+Meanwhile, Skookum Floors has grown to become one of the premier decorative concrete flooring companies in the Pacific Northwest.
+Their portfolio includes such high profile projects as the Vancouver International Airport Domestic Terminal.
+They also built Coast Mountain Sports, a thriving chain of retail outlets.
+Initially Skookum Floors established a solid reputation in the industry while working on smaller 1,000-7,000 square foot jobs.
+They now focus on larger 30-50,000 square foot commercial jobs.

 “Our business philosophy has been straightforward-we don’t over-promise and under-deliver and we do what we say we will,” says Donaldson.

 Maintaining Good Business

 But maintaining these steadfast business principles has not come easily, as Donaldson is quick to admit.